8 Things Dieticians Recommend To Stop Sugar Cravings

 Ever wondered why dinner leads straight into dessert?
 While sugar and salt may seem like polar opposites, dietary factors like eating foods high in salt have been proven to trigger cravings like sugar.

 If your family ritual is to have a block of chocolate after dinner, it's important to break these habits.
 Instead, establish new ones like fruit lightly dipped in dark chocolate.

 You don't have to take all the pleasure out of your days, but establishing healthy habits means you're much less likely to give in to sugar addiction.

-It’s been well researched and documented that people who are sleep deprived crave sugary foods.
-This craving for sugar could be the body’s way to get the energy to power through the day after a restless night, but an easiest solution is to ensure you’re getting enough quality sleep.
+It's been well-researched and documented that people who are sleep-deprived crave sugary foods.
+This craving for sugar could be the body's way to get the energy to power through the day after a restless night, but the easiest solution is to ensure you're getting enough quality sleep.